JelleZijlstra/taxonomy/docs/biblio/histnatmammiferes.md

 While the series was authored jointly by É. Geoffroy Saint-Hilaire and F. Cuvier, the "Avertissement" at the beginning of volume 1 states that "Tous les discours qui n'auront pas de signature sont de M. Frédéric Cuvier."
 A similar statement appears at the end of the "Introduction" right after.
+Few of the descriptions in the book actually bear an explicit signature.
 Accordingly, names published in the _Histoire naturelle_ are usually and correctly attributed to F. Cuvier alone.

 In the "Avis aux Souscripteurs", Cuvier _fils_ writes that he will add ("\[j\]'y joindrai") two tables summarizing the species covered in the work.
 Indeed, several